sigmotoa/sunflower/README.md

-# Android Sunflower with Compose
+# Android Sunflower with Compose edited by @sigmotoa for the GINOSKO crew

 A gardening app illustrating Android development best practices with migrating a View-based app to Jetpack Compose.